p4sstime/p4sstime/[Client Mods]/README.md

 ![PASS Time Ball Reticle Example](https://i.imgur.com/sWvgo0R.png) As long as you're in a server with sv_pure set to 0, you can use these.
 Otherwise, it'll just go back to the default crosshair.

-Simply place one of the folders inside the "passtime-crosshairs" folder into your custom folder.
+Simply place one of the folders inside the `passtime-crosshairs` archive into your `custom` folder.

 The crosshairs are originally created by slamborghini and can be found in the Official 4v4 PASS Time Discord.
 I just wanted to archive them in another place.